3 Ways Procurement Leaders Can Drive Sustainability in Their Supply Chains

 Dunham noted C2FO’s unique position as a global technology provider to be a partner in every company’s pursuit of sustainable business success.

-“We are hyper-focused on doing all that we can to architect a financial system that ensures there’s transparency and that there are sustainability levers in place to support the goals of your organisations — especially in challenging times,” she said.
+“We are hyper-focused on doing all that we can to architect a financial system that ensures there’s transparency and that there are sustainability levers in place to support the goals of your organizations — especially in challenging times,” she said.
 “You don’t have to go it alone.
 Engage your tech partners and see what we can bring to the table.”

 Dunham also noted a push from the C-suite to create responsible and sustainable supply chains, even if procurement doesn’t have the technical expertise to deliver on those initiatives.

-“The executive level has put many procurement organisations in tight binds because they’ve made many public announcements about very ambitious goals that need to happen near-term — without the necessary resources allocated,” Dunham said.
+“The executive level has put many procurement organizations in tight binds because they’ve made many public announcements about very ambitious goals that need to happen near-term — without the necessary resources allocated,” Dunham said.

 “We have to look at humanitarian issues in the same way we think about keeping our employees safe in the workplace.
 We want zero injuries in our building and we want the same level of treatment around humans in our global supply chains,” Schafer said.
 “Setting bold, audacious goals makes sense when you view it from that risk lens.
 And they may be beyond what we know how to do or even envision today. ”